Montana Board of Medical Examiners

 • Yes, The Business Standards Division provides a service which allows individuals to download lists of licensees for a fee.
 To use the service, click on the “License Info” tab in the left-hand frame of this website and then look for the "Download List of Licensees" link.
 You can choose the license types, statuses and timeframe/geographical range you wish, and find out the cost.

 • Name changes must be requested in writing with documentation of the name change included (marriage license, divorce decree etc.).
-All Department of Labor and Industry icensees are required to notify the Department (or the Board) of a name change within 30 days.
+All Department of Labor and Industry licensees are required to notify the Department (or the Board) of a name change within 30 days.
 Once the change has been made on a license, the licensee may access and print the revised license using the "eBiz" website.
 (See "eBiz Questions" elsewhere in this FAQ.)

 • Please use the Quick Link for "Change Address" in the right hand frame of this website.
 Licensees are required to notify the Board of an address change within 30 days.
 Correct mailing addresses are important so that licensees receive Board or Department mailings that may affect their licenses.